vapor/docs/4.0/docs/redis/overview.md

 This saves you from having to send the `SELECT` command to Redis yourself.

+!!! warning
-> **Note:** This database selection is not maintained.
+    The database selection is not maintained.
 Be careful with sending the `SELECT` command on your own.

 ### Connection Pool Options

 > API Documentation: [`RedisConfiguration.PoolOptions`](https://api.vapor.codes/redis/master/Redis/RedisConfiguration_PoolOptions/)

+!!! note
-_Only the most commonly changed options are highlighted here.
-For all of the options, refer to the API documentation._
+    Only the most commonly changed options are highlighted here.
+For all of the options, refer to the API documentation.

 #### minimumConnectionCount